marios-stam/thesis_ws/to-do.md

 ### To do list

-- [ ] Visualize obstacle and drone pose realtime while flying (test through rosbags)
+- [x] Visualize obstacle and drone pose realtime while flying (test through rosbags)V
-- [ ] Visualize drone recorded trajectory in 3D (through rosbags)
+- [x] Visualize drone recorded trajectory in 3D (through rosbags)
-- [ ] Calculate and log euclidean distance error between reference and actual trajectory
+- [x] Calculate and log euclidean distance error between reference and actual trajectory
 - [ ] Fix problem of controller not correcting at the x axis
 - [ ] Write a script that checks if I am connected via ethernet and only then allow to fly
 - [ ] Add time-scaling option at executing trajectories